 At Manhattan Vision Associates, we strive to provide comprehensive, primary eye care for the whole family.
 Preventative and routine eye exams are important to maintaining good eye health.
 Often, eye and vision problems do not have obvious symptoms or signs, but are easily diagnosed by a licensed optometrist.
 By diagnosing eye and vision conditions early on, our optometrist is able provide treatment options and in many cases restore or prevent vision loss.
 The American Optometric Association recommends yearly or bi-yearly eye and vision exams, depending on whether you are at-risk or not.

 Eye Exam and Consultation

-During an eye exam, Leilani Ford will ask you questions about any symptoms or issues you are experiencing, medications you are currently taking, any blurry vision, your work environment, and your overall health.
+During an eye exam, Jessica Nieves will ask you questions about any symptoms or issues you are experiencing, medications you are currently taking, any blurry vision, your work environment, and your overall health.
 Family history and previous eye or vision conditions will also be discussed during this part of the examination.
-Ford will consider this information when determining any treatments or recommendations.
+Nieves will consider this information when determining any treatments or recommendations.

 Eye Function Testing

 In addition to vision testing, an eye exam in our New York office includes testing eye functionality.
 Our optometrist performs several tests to evaluate depth perception, color vision, eye muscle capabilities, peripheral vision, and responsiveness to light.
 Several other simple tests are completed to determine whether the eyes are focusing, moving, and working together properly.
 The test results enable Nieves to diagnose any underlying conditions that may be impairing the eyes ability to focus or work together.